Diagnosing and Improving Diffusion Models by Estimating the Optimal Loss Value: Principled Scaling Law Study for Diffusion Models

 \section{Principled Scaling Law Study for Diffusion Models}

 Neural scaling law~\citep{kaplan2020scaling} has been the driving motivation for pursuing large models, which shows the consistent improvement of model performance with computational cost.
 The conventional version takes the form of a power law~\citep{kaplan2020scaling,henighan2020scaling,hoffmann2022an}: $J(F) = \beta F^\alpha$, where $F$ denotes floating point operations (FLOPs) measuring training budget, $J(F)$ denotes the minimal training loss attained by models in various sizes (the envelope in \figref{scaling-law64}), and $\alpha < 0$ and $\beta > 0$ are power law parameters.
 The specialty of a scaling law study for diffusion model is that, as the optimal loss sets a non-zero lower bound of the training loss, not all the loss value in $J(F)$ can be reduced with the increase of $F$, questioning the form which converges to zero as $F \to \infty$.
-Instead, the following modified power law is assumed: { } where $J^*$ denotes the optimal loss value.
-It can be rephrased as that $\log(J(F) - J^*)$ is linear in $\log F$, so we can verify it through the linear correlation coefficient $\rho$.
+Instead, the following modified power law is assumed:

+where $J^\star$ denotes the optimal loss value.
+It can be rephrased as that $\log(J(F) - J^\star)$ is linear in $\log F$, so we can verify it through the linear correlation coefficient $\rho$.
 We conduct experiments using current state-of-the-art diffusion models EDM2~\citep{karras2024analyzing} with parameter size ranging from 120M to 1.5B.

-We first compare the model training curves at a large noise scale, for which \figref{scaling-law64}(a) and (b) assume the original and the modified (\eqnref{diffu-scaling-law}) scaling laws, respectively.
+We first compare the training curves at a large noise scale, for which \figref{scaling-law64}(a) and (b) assume the original and the modified (\eqnref{diffu-scaling-law}) scaling laws, respectively.
 We can observe that in the modified version, the envelope is indeed closer to a line, and the improved correlation coefficient $\rho=0.94$ (vs. $0.82$) validates this quantitatively.
 For the total loss, we use the optimized adaptive loss weight by EDM2~\citep{karras2024analyzing}.
 The result is shown in \figref{scaling-law64}(c), which achieves $\rho = 0.9917$, and the fitted scaling law is given by: $J(F) = 0.3675 \, F^{-0.014} + 0.015$. \appxref{scaling law} provides more results on ImageNet-512.
 We hope this approach could lead to more profound future studies in the scaling law for diffusion models.